Context

 - Care for malnourished children under 5 years old and pregnant or lactating women.

-- Registration of families with a health insurance company.
+- Registration of families with a health insurance sytem.
 They are also referred to a center in order to benefit from adequate health care.

 - Psychosocial support to help families deal with the consequences of poverty and the various forms of violence they are likely to encounter.